UK bankers say EU has helped London financial centre thrive

-LONDON, Jan 6 Britain's financial sector has thrived in the European Union and quitting the 28-country bloc could limit access to a huge market and trigger an "investment pause" due to inevitable disruptions, senior bankers told lawmakers on Wednesday.
+LONDON Britain's financial sector has thrived in the European Union and quitting the 28-country bloc could limit access to a huge market and trigger an "investment pause" due to inevitable disruptions, senior bankers told MPs on Wednesday.

 Britain is expected to hold a referendum on EU membership later this year.